- represented artists»

 - works available by»

-Past exhibitions and screenings of Korot’s work also include: Metropolitan Museum of Art, New York; Museum of Modern Art, New York; Kolnischer Kunstverein, Cologne; Musee des Beaux Arts, Montreal; San Francisco Art Institute; Long Beach Museum; the Sao Paulo Bienial; Stedlijk van Abbemuseum, Eindoven; Boston Museum of Fine Arts; Henry Gallery, Seattle; Los Angeles County Museum; ZKM, Karlsruhe; Centro de Arte y Naturaleza in Spain; Apex Gallery, New York; The Flaherty Seminar, and Jack Tilton Gallery, New York.
+In 2010 the Aldrich Museum of Contemporary Art produced the retrospective, “Beryl Korot: Text/Weave/Line – Video, 1977-2010”, which was followed by exhibitions that included Korot’s early installation work at bitforms gallery, New York (2012); The Whitworth Gallery, Manchester, UK (2013); Museum Abteiberg, Mönchengladbach, Germany (2013); Art Basel, Switzerland (2014); and the Tate Modern, London (2014).
+Past exhibitions and screenings of Korot’s work also include the Reina Sofia, Madrid; Metropolitan Museum of Art, New York; Dusseldorf Kunstverein; ICC Galleries, Tokyo; Museum of Modern Art, New York; Musee D’Ascq, Lille, France; Kolnischer Kunstverein, Cologne; Musée des Beaux Arts, Montréal; San Francisco Art Institute; Long Beach Museum; the Sao Paulo Bienial; Stedlijk van Abbemuseum, Eindoven; Boston Museum of Fine Arts; Henry Gallery, Seattle; Los Angeles County Museum; ZKM, Karlsruhe; Centro de Arte y Naturaleza in Spain; Apex Gallery, New York; and Jack Tilton Gallery, New York.

 Korot is a Guggenheim Fellow and the recipient of numerous grants including The National Endowment for the Arts, Creative Artist Public Service Grants, New York State Council for the Arts, and Anonymous Was a Woman.
-She was a Montgomery Fellow at Dartmouth College in 2000 and nominated with Steve Reich for a Wired Rave Award in 2003.
-Her artwork is part of private and public collections including the New Art Trust.
+Her artwork is part of private and public collections including the Kramlich Collection and New Art Trust.